-MS Teams Call Queue vs Auto Attendant Explained
+MS Teams Call Queue & Auto Attendant Explained

-When integrating Virtual Front Desk (VFD) with Microsoft Teams Phone using Azure Communication Services (ACS), you must decide how Teams will handle incoming kiosk calls.
+When integrating Virtual Front Desk (VFD) with Microsoft Teams using Azure Communication Services (ACS), you can import call queues or auto attendants just like regular users.

 Inside Microsoft Teams, there are two main routing options: